ToolmanP/Thoughtcrime/pages/CSE.md

 - ### Policy
 - Decide the authentication model and method.
 - ### Threat Model
-- Assumptions of the components that the adversary cannot control
+- Assumptions of the components that the adversary cannot control.
 - ---
 - ## Password Authentication Attack Model
 - ### Principle